mvboettcher/art-api-exam/README.md

 ## Environment Variables

-Next, use the **touch** command to create a local **.env** in which to store your sensitive environment variables.
+Within your project's root directory, create a local **.env** file in which to store your sensitive environment variables.
 Make sure this file is listed in your **.gitignore** file, so no one else can see it.

 1.  `PORT` - Create a `PORT` environment variable.
 Choose a port that is not currently in use.
 2.  `COUCH_HOSTNAME=https://{user}:{password}@{dbhostname}/`